 - Although this might conceivably vary by region a little (as well as those with lactose intolerance), in America we put cheese on everything.note On virtually every soup, on virtually every salad, on most kinds of sandwiches... it would be much easier to list the foods our restaurants won't automatically put cheese on, although it's harder to think of them.
 One of the few exceptions to this rule is fish.note

 - Americans are, however, relatively conservative in their cheese tastes, going mainly for firm, salty, mild-tasting cheeses and processed cheese foods imitating flavors thereof.
-Predominant varieties include Cheddar, Colby (similar to Cheddar but softer and milder), Monterey Jack (similar to Colby but white and sometimes sold with minced hot peppers mixed in as "Pepper Jack"), Colby-Jack (a hybrid of the last two), Mozzarella (the cheese of choice for pizzas), Swissnote (no self-respecting deli doesn't offer sandwiches with Swiss), Feta (no Greek restaurant will go without liberal Feta usage, and many Middle Eastern restaurants will also include it due to the fact that its flavor profile works well with their food), "Mexican" (could be any number of things, although commonly it's imitation Oaxaca; the closer you are to an area with a large Mexican-American population, the better a shot you have at finding the real deal), Parmesan (based on Parmigiano-Reggiano and generally used as a condiment or garnish), Provolone (only vaguely similar to the Italian cheese of the same name; how vaguely depends on how far from the East Coast you are, with East Coast versions being a reasonable facsimilenote and more distant ones...um...not), "cream cheese" (a mild, spreadable processed cheese food, vaguely reminiscent of several European soft cheeses), Cheez Whiz, and of course, American cheese and its derivative, Velveeta.
-There is an increasing interest in imported and artisanal cheeses—artisanal cheddar production in the US has been a movement since at least The Nineties.
+Predominant varieties include Cheddar, Colby (similar to Cheddar but softer and milder), Monterey Jack (similar to Colby but white and sometimes sold with minced hot peppers mixed in as "Pepper Jack"), Colby-Jack (a hybrid of the last two), Mozzarella (the cheese of choice for pizzas), Swissnote (no self-respecting deli doesn't offer sandwiches with Swiss), Feta (no Greek restaurant will go without liberal Feta usage, and many Middle Eastern restaurants will also include it due to the fact that its flavor profile works well with their food), "Mexican" (could be any number of things, although commonly it's imitation Oaxaca; the closer you are to an area with a large Mexican-American population, the better a shot you have at finding the real deal), Parmesan (based on Parmigiano-Reggiano and generally used as a condiment or garnish), Provolone (only vaguely similar to the Italian cheese of the same name; how vaguely depends on how far from the East Coast you are, with East Coast versions being a reasonable facsimilenote and more distant ones...um...not), "cream cheese" (a mild, spreadable processed cheese food, vaguely reminiscent of several European soft cheeses), Cheez Whiz, and of course, American cheese and its derivative, Velveetanote .
+There is an increasing interest in imported and artisanal cheeses—artisanal cheddar production in the US has been a movement since at least The '90s.
 With very rare exceptions (almost all involving cream cheese), cheese is only eaten with savory dishes as opposed to sweet ones.